There are a number of important terms you’ll want to familiarize yourself with as you learn more about coding. Let’s look at some of these now.

 Certain codes in CPT cannot have modifiers added to them.
 This is a fairly short list that can be found in the appendices of the CPT manual.

 The National Center for Health Statistics.
 The NCHS is a government agency that tracks health information, and is responsible for creating and publishing both the clinical modifications to ICD codes (See “Clinical Modification”) and their annual updates.

 The science of the causes and effects of disease.

 In ICD codes, the subcategory describes the digit that comes after the decimal point.
 This digit further describes the nature of the illness or injury, and gives additional information as to its location or manifestation.

 The subclassification follows the subcategory (See “Subcategory”) in ICD codes.
 The subclassification further expands on the subcategory, and gives additional information about the manifestation, severity, or location of the injury or disease.
 In ICD-10-CM there is also a subclassification that describes which encounter this is for the doctor—whether this is a first treatment for the ailment, a follow-up, or the assessment of a condition that is the result of a previous injury or disease (See “Sequela”).
 There may be as many as three subclassification characters in ICD-10-CM.

 The portion of a medical procedure that concerns only the technical aspect of the procedure, but not the interpretative, or professional aspect (See “Professional component”).
 A technical component might include the administration of a chest X-ray, but would not include the assessment of that X-ray for disease or abnormality.

 The World Health Organization.
 This international body, which is an agency of the United Nations, oversees the creation of ICD codes and is one of the most important organizations in international health.

-Much like V-codes in ICD-9-CM (See “V-codes”), these codes describe circumstances outside of injury or disease that cause a patient to visit a health professional.
+These codes describe circumstances outside of injury or disease that cause a patient to visit a health professional.
 This may include a patient visiting a doctor because of family medical history.